Topics

 Photo by Mladen Antonov/AFP/Getty Images)

-It is this corrosiveness that has certain parties concerned about leaks in the pipeline.
-A U.S. Department of State investigation shows that there have been 14 spills from TransCanada pipelines, though most relatively small.
-However, none of them were caused by corrosion of the pipeline but by faulty “fittings and seals at pump or valve stations,” the investigation reports.
+It is this corrosiveness that has some concerned about leaks in the pipeline.
+A report by the State Department says that the Keystone Pipeline “has experienced 14 spills since it began operation in June 2010.”
+However, none of them were caused by corrosion of the pipeline but by faulty “fittings and seals at pump or valve stations.”

 For evidence against the transport of tar sands crude, environmentalists point to an event in May 2011, when 21,000 gallons of oil leaked in North Dakota.
 This was also due to a faulty valve.
 The State Department says the maximum amount of spillage in a worst-case-scenario of a Keystone Pipeline leak is 2.8 million gallons spread throughout a 1.7 mile area.
 TransCanada points out that this is significantly smaller than the amount that escaped during the Deepwater Horizon disaster.